When was the last time you installed an application with an unimpressive app UI design and kept it? Probably never.

 An average person has around 60 – 90 apps installed on their phone.
 But only ten apps get the attention of a typical user, 96% of the time.
 Of course, usability and relevance in daily life play critical roles in determining how long an app remains in a user’s device.

-So what differentiates an impressive user interface from a mediocre one?
-In this article, we’ll discuss the principles, guidelines and tools you need to consider when designing your app.
+So what differentiates an impressive mobile design from a mediocre one?
+In this article, we’ll discuss the principles, guidelines and tools you need to consider when designing apps.

 What Are Mobile App UI Design Principles?

-There are a bunch of app UI design principles that are accepted and advised by the designer’s community.
-By following these principles, you can craft user interface designs, capable of enticing, engaging, and retaining users.
+If you ever wondered how to design an app flawlessly, there are a bunch of app UI design principles you need to know which are accepted and advised by the designer’s community.
+By following these principles, you can craft mobile UI designs, capable of enticing, engaging, and retaining users.

 Applications must have a consistent layout flow across every section.
 This will ensure the user never gets disoriented or lost.
 Consistency also means standard features such as file selection or Settings must look close to similar across different apps of the same operating system.
 An excellent example of this is the Evernote app.